This is the final part of the “Timber

-Timber related stocks initial coverage part III
+related stocks initial coverage” series.

-In this final part, the analysis will focus on companies that involve in both upstream and downstream timber business as these companies provide a good proxy for overall timber market.
+final part, the analysis will focus on companies that involve in both upstream

-Based on Table 1 data, TAANN and WTK’s scores are pretty decent.
-Thus, the subsequent analysis will focus on these two companies.
+Based on Table 1 data, TAANN and WTK’s

 Table 1 (as at 28-Dec-2016)